 Predicate Academy runs four "seasonal" sessions a year with classes that meet a total of 10 instructional hours (normally one hour a week).
 Students purchase and keep all hardware used during the class.
-Our goal is to provide lifelong skills that stimulate the mind to think about approaching advanced technology with an eye for innovation.
+We promote collaboration over code and ideas - not equipment.

 What's in a name? - check out this post for details.